jordanfreedman/CitiBike/README.md

 # What is this?
-Grabbing a bike in NYC, well here's the hotspots.
+Grabbing a bike in NYC?
+Well here's the hotspots.
 Contained in the repository is a group of files which will follow the steps from munging, to analysis and finally to visualise.
 Check out the final visualisation here: http://cdb.io/1ht97pX

 http://cdb.io/1ht97pX